 We hereby consent to the filing of this opinion of counsel as an exhibit to the Registration Statement and to the reference to our firm in the Prospectus.
-In giving this consent, we do not admit that we are included in the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission issued thereunder.
+In giving such consent, we do not admit that we are (i) experts within the meaning of Section 11 of the Securities Act, or (ii) within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the Commission issued thereunder.

-References in this letter to "we" or "us" and in the Prospectus to "tax counsel" means only the attorneys of Holland & Hart LLP who have materially participated in the preparation of the Discussion and this letter.
+References in this letter to "we" or "us" and in the Prospectus to "tax counsel" shall mean only the attorneys of Holland & Hart LLP who have materially participated in the preparation of the Discussion and this letter.
 If any statement in the Prospectus or this letter states, or implies, that we have, or have not, taken any particular action, such statement shall be interpreted as referring only to the actions of such attorneys.